 To answer the first question, almost all studies believe that it is never too early for a kid to begin learning a second language, and the sooner the better.
 According to several studies, second language learning skills peak around the age of 6 or 7.
 Others argue that this window lasts till teenage.
 However, they all agree that learning a new language after puberty is far more difficult.
 A graph depicting the outcomes of a research conducted by Johnson and Newport on English grammar among native Korean speakers learning English as a second language is shown below (1989).

-I wish I could wave a magic wand and tell you exactly how long it will take your child to learn Spanish in days, but I think we both know there are far too many variables to be so accurate.
+I wish I could wave a magic wand and tell you exactly how long it will take to learn Spanish in days, but I think we both know there are far too many variables to be so accurate.
 Let’s take a look at a few key aspects that will affect your child’s language acquisition:

 1. Language Learning Prior Experiences.